tatpongkatanyukul/Adventures-of-CPG-in-The-World-of-Problem-Solving/measure_sun_distance.md

 Teacher Note: By counting the number of exposures from peak to peak (about 13) students can calculate that the orbit period for this satellite is 5850 seconds = 97.5 minutes, which is typical for satellites orbiting within a few hundred kilometers of earth's surface.

+### Method 2: Parallax calculation using image analysis

+We can also use the TRACE Venus Transit image to determine the distance to Venus.
+To do this, we first have to determine the scale of the print so we can measure the parallax angle q.

+#### Procedure:
+Step 1: Print the TRACE image above on a separate piece of paper.

+Step 2: Cut the image out, and carefully tape it by its outer edge to a large sheet of paper.
+To give yourself room for Step 2, place the image above the center of the page, half way to its top edge.

+Step 3: Through trial and error using a string, a tack and a pencil, draw a circle whose perimeter passes exactly across the edges of the solar disk shown in the picture.
+Measure the diameter of this solar circle in millimeters.
+A value near 287 millimeters is reasonable if you are working from the normal print version of the above image.

+Step 4: At the time of the transit, the angular diameter of the sun is known by astronomers to be 0.53 degrees (1891 arcseconds) .
+Calculate the scale of the solar circle in degrees per millimeter by dividing 0.53 degrees by the measured diameter of the sun circle (287 millimeters) .
+Call this number 'A'.
+A value near 0.0018 degrees per millimeter is appropriate.

 src: https://spacemath.gsfc.nasa.gov/transits/TRACEvenus.html